 It’s a glorious summer day in Nova Scotia, Canada.
-I’m with a group of friends and a dozen or so strangers on one of those ‘off-the-beaten-path’ experiences that many travellers yearn for.
+I’m with a group of friends and a dozen or so strangers off the beaten track in Nova Scotia at Bramber Weir enjoying one of those unique experiences many travellers yearn for.

 If deviating from the tourist trail appeals to you, grab a pair of rubber boots and head to Bramber Weir.
 It’s one of the best things to do in Nova Scotia in summer.
 Experience the highest tides in the world, and observe the workings of a centuries-old sustainable fishing technique.
 Revel in the infectious enthusiasm of young people engaged in something they’re passionate about.
 Admire how local, traditional, and academic knowledge come together to preserve the health of a marine ecosystem.
 Learn about fish species and conservation practices in a classroom on the ocean floor.